lucacracco/robo-drupal8/README.md

 ## Installation

-Use the trait (according to your used version) in your RoboFile:
+Use the trait in your RoboFile:

 ```php
 class RoboFile extends \Robo\Tasks